 - Terminator series

-- In the first film, only organic things could be sent through time.
+- In The Terminator, only organic things could be sent through time.
 No weapons or clothes or anything but the time traveller.

 - In Jean Claude Van Damme's Timecop, there's a federal agency responsible for going after people who attempt to go back in time.
 He winds up having to go back in time himself to save his wife from dying, which is what he was hired to keep other people from doing.